PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-Up until home and work nixos configurations had duplicated code that creates the
+Prior to the home and work NixOS configurations, there was duplicated code that
-VM user and sets the state version.
-Extract this code to `system/common.nix`:
+created the VM user and set the state version.
+This code should be extracted to
+`system/common.nix`.

 ```nix
 {